Lifearc/studies-endpoint-upload/README.md

 1. *Review* if data is parsed correctly and approve.

-1. Upload any other relevant associated files or notes.
+1. *Upload* any other relevant associated files or notes.

 1. *Complete & Countersign* the experiment in Studies once finished with the submission to make it available elsewhere.

-   :warning: Different experimental runs must be submitted as separate *Studies* experiments instead of mashing submission up into one.
+   :warning: Different experimental runs must be submitted as separate Studies experiments instead of combining multiple experiments into one.

 :duck: You can remove data by deleting the uploaded document.
 The associated data will get removed from the system too.